 The purpose of the project is to look beyond the immediate policy and financial challenges in further education and skills and envisage the next 10 years.

 Leadership in a world of change: Understandings of, and leadership strategies to deal with, emerging models of ‘localism'.

 The over-arching research question for this project is: ‘How and with what consequences, are colleges and other stakeholders responding (strategically and operationally at a range of levels from individual institution to national system) to devolution, localism and attempts to spatially restructure education and training provision against a backdrop of declining central government financial...
 Read more

 The project looked to harness the new and fresh leadership styles from new entrants to the FE and Skills sector in order to share these with established leaders and generate new thinking around the leadership of learning.
 Working with 157 Group it will identify a sample from 100 relevant organisations, carry out interviews, run ‘leadership thinking exchange’ roundtable events, develop...
 Read more

 The research investigated the governance role of college leaders in fostering good practice at a time of financial austerity.
 It will also investigate governor perceptions of the impact of austerity, the interface between college management and governors in fostering a culture of enterprise and innovation, and develop strategies for governors and principals to enhance their influence more widely...
 Read more

 The project developed a practical understanding of the behaviours and approaches adopted by ethical leaders in FE.
-Ten case studies will be developed based on those leaders who have successfully enacted their ethical values within the institutions they lead.
-A peer-reviewed paper will be published in an international journal.
+Case studies were developed based on those leaders who have successfully enacted their ethical values within the institutions they lead.

 The project ran strategic seminars for senior and middle leaders that focus on systems thinking.
 The result was a series of think pieces that will showcase new thinking and increase scholarship in the sector around this area of work.